 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may also be formed by radiation from the arc.
-If used on chromium bearing steels, the fume limit for Cr VI (5 micrograms/m) may be reached before the ACGIH recommended general welding fume limit of 5 mg/m is reached.
+The fume limit for Cr VI (5 micrograms/m3) may be reached before the ACGIH recommended general welding fume limit of 5 mg/m3 is reached.
 Monitor fume levels and Cr VI level.
 Train workers about the hazards of Cr (VI).
 Read and comply with the OSHA permissible exposure limits for hexavalent chromium (CrVI), Fed.
 Reg.
 71 - 10099 (specifically 29 CFR 1910.1026, 29 CFR 1915.1026, and 29 CFR 1926.1126).
 For CrVI, OSHA requires: "The employer shall perform initial monitoring to determine the 8-hour TWA exposure for each employee on the basis of a sufficient number of personal breathing zone air samples to accurately characterize full shift exposure on each shift, for each job classification, in each work area".
 Specialized equipment is required for monitoring Cr (VI) concentration in the workplace.
 OSHA Analytical Method Number ID-215 for area and breathing zone sampling and OSHA Analytical Method Number W4001 for wipe samples are listed on the OSHA website - www.osha.gov -as methods for measuring Cr(VI).
 This standard is complex and the employer should contact an occupational health professional for doing the Cr(VI) monitoring and all other fume monitoring.
-Monitor fume levels.
-One recommended way to determine the composition and quantity of fumes and gas to which workers are exposed is to take an air sample inside the welder's helmet if worn, or in the worker's breathing zone (see ANSI/AWS F1.1, F1.2, F1.3, F1.4, and F1.5, available from the "American Welding Society," 550 N.W.
-LeJeune Road, Miami, FL 33126).